 Research is needed on existing and potential collaborations and partnerships between public transportation and TNCs to increase understanding and support effective decisionmaking in this emerging area.

 The objective of this research is to prepare an up-to-date guide on collaborations and partnerships between public transportation and TNCs in all stages of development and realization.
 This includes initiatives that are underway, in development, under consideration, disbanded, or potential.
 The research should consider the opportunities and challenges, including the benefits and risks, of these collaborations and partnerships.
-Mechanisms for accountability for TNCs, whose ability to be responsive to public transportation agencies may be affected by market forces.

 - Imaginative future scenarios, beyond current experience, that may merit further research.